Forget crunches, this is my favourite exercise for stronger abs that's also a one-move full body workout

 Finding the right exercise to train your core can be challenging.
 With so many different core workouts out there, just making a decision about which one to include in your home workouts can be exhausting, let alone doing the workout.
 My choice of core exercise is a move that not only trains the abs but gives my whole upper body a run for its money.

-The L-sit is one of the best core exercises.
-In my opinion, this bodyweight workout is up there with planks and hanging leg raises when it comes to training your whole core effectively with simple movements.
+The exercise is called the L-sit and in my opinion, it's one of the best core exercises.
+This bodyweight workout is up there with planks and hanging leg raises when it comes to training your whole core (and whole body) effectively with simple movements.
 And just like planks, you can do L-sits without using any equipment, on the floor, balancing on your hands.

+Forget crunches; doing L-sits is the best way to get a six-pack!

 How to do L-sits: what are isometric exercises?